 - 6% said they had no preference.

-In the battle of taste, olive oil tastes better than soybean oil and was the winner in the poll.
+In the battle of oil taste, olive oil tastes better than soybean oil and was the winner in the poll and in my own taste test.

-Reasons why people will want to substitute one for the other in a recipe:
+Reasons why people will want to substitute both oils for the other in a recipe:

 - Smoke point